apollographql/apollo-client/docs/source/caching/cache-interaction.md

 * The `comments` modifier function takes our existing cached array of comments as a parameter (`existingCommentRefs`).
 It also takes the `readField` helper function, which helps you read the value of any cached field.

 * The modifier function returns an array that filters out all comments with an ID that matches `idToRemove`.
-This replaces the existing array in the cache.
+The returned array replaces the existing array in the cache.

-Modifier functions (`comments` in the above) receive either the current value of the associated field in the cache (if modifying a single entity), or an array of references pointing to the field's current values in the cache (if modifying a list of entities), as the first parameter.
-In the example above `existingCommentRefs` is an array of comment references that the `comments` field points to in the cache, before the modifier function runs.

-As the second parameter, modifier functions receive a cache utility object.
-In the example above, `readField` is a cache utility function extracted from the second parameter object, that can be used to get the value of a field from a specific object. `readField` is quite flexible, allowing you to retrieve field values from either an object directly, or from an object pointed to by a reference. `readField('id', commentRef)` looks the comment object up by reference, finds its `id`, and returns it.

 ### Example: Adding an item to a list